dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1363: Legalization could escalate drug use concerns.
+### T1363: Decriminalization could increase drug use and abuse.

 |Support|
 |---|